-Multiple Angles Help
+#4) Capture Multiple Angles

 Sometimes, a picture simply does not capture everything you thought it would.
 For this reason, you will want to photograph things from different angles and distances.
 Close-ups can provide valuable detail, while you can also gain perspective if you can stop a little distance away from the object you’re photographing.
 Try to photograph every car, damaged or not, from all sides.
 Be sure to document with photos whether a window was broken, tires blew out, airbags deployed, and other information.

 #5) Take Photos With And Without a Flash

 You do not get to choose what time of day a crash happens.
 Take some photos with a flash and some photos without.
 The lighting might make some of the photos unusable, so it is good to have both types.

 After a collision, stories can vary as to what caused the accident.
 It will be helpful to take photos of things like skid marks, traffic signs, debris in the road, snow or ice on the street, and anything else that might be relevant to causation.

 #7) Capture Documents (Insurance, Licences, Etc.)

 People usually do not think to take photos of the other driver’s license, registration, and insurance card, but doing so can be a smart idea.
 In the aftermath of a car accident, a person might unintentionally misspell a person’s name or write some numbers incorrectly.
 Also, snapping a photo is much quicker than trying to write down all the information.

 #8) Photograph Your Visible Injuries